Woolverine94/biniou/README.md

 ## Updates

-  * 🆕 **2024-10-24** : 🔥 ***Support for StableDiffusion-3.5-Large-Turbo*** 🔥 > The next update add support for the latest family of Stable Diffusion models.
-Please note that this monster will require at least 64GB RAM for CPU-only inference, which is pretty slow, but highly qualitative.
+  * 🆕 **2024-10-24** : 🔥 ***Support for StableDiffusion-3.5-Large-Turbo*** 🔥 > The last update add support for the latest family of Stable Diffusion models : 3.5 Large.
+Only the turbo flavor is currently supported.
+Please note that this monster will require at least 64GB RAM for CPU-only inference, and would be  very slow, but highly qualitative.
 Next update should  (finally) bring support for Flux ! 😀

   * 🆕 **2024-10-19** : 🔥 ***This week's updates*** 🔥 >
     - Add support for SDXL anime model [Bakanayatsu/ponyDiffusion-V6-XL-Turbo-DPO](https://hf.co/Bakanayatsu/ponyDiffusion-V6-XL-Turbo-DPO) and SDXL model [comin/IterComp](https://hf.co/comin/IterComp).